-For the past year or so, we have been gearing up for Barbie, which is looking more and more likely to heal our weary bimbo souls.
-The movie, directed by Greta Gerwig, has an official release date of July 21.
-For the next two months, Barbie is everything and everything is Barbie.
+Barbie day is fast approaching, and all available evidence suggests this movie could heal our weary bimbo souls.
+Directed by Greta Gerwig, it has an official release date of July 21.
+So for the next month, Barbie is everything and everything is Barbie.

 In the first trailer, which was released in December, it became clear just how expansive this toy-to-screen adaptation would be.
 There was a brief history lesson on doll evolution, a glimpse at Barbie Land, and what appeared to be several choreographed dance numbers.